-The Chase Sapphire Reserve® earns unlimited 3x Chase Ultimate Rewards points on all travel and dining purchases.
+The Chase Sapphire Reserve® earns unlimited 3x Chase Ultimate Rewards points on all travel (once you’ve earned the $300 travel credit) and dining purchases.
 In addition to earning 3x points on travel purchases, it’s possible to redeem fewer points to book award travel than with other travel credit cards.
 Your points are worth 50% more (1.5 cents each) when booking any award travel using the Expedia-powered Chase travel portal.

 While other cards require you to redeem 10,000 points to book $100 in award travel, you only need 6,700 points to book $100 in award travel with Chase.
 You can also transfer your points directly to 1:1 airline and hotel travel partners including United, JetBlue, Southwest, and Hyatt.
 It’s possible to book award travel and have each point worth more than 1.5 cents each.

 The Chase Sapphire Reserve perks and benefits can justify the $550 annual fee.
 These benefits include a Priority Pass lounge membership, Global Entry or TSA PreCheck fee credit, and a $300 annual travel credit.
 Although you don’t earn award points on the $300 travel credit, this credit covers the first $300 in travel purchases you make each year.

 To add to the glamour of this premium card, it is also one of the best metal credit cards available.